 Have you shown your remote participants how they can interact with your event?

-Who should they contact if they experience technical difficulties?
+Who should a remote delegate contact if they experience technical difficulties?

-If your programme has changed how you will you communicate that?
+If your programme changes how you will you communicate that?

 How will you make sure that your remote delegates are kept up to date?

 Will you engage an online host presenter to help them?